 Those probably are the illegal traps.
-I know the Massachusetts Society for the respondents did not extend their personal feelings of trapping to these trappers.
-In general, trappers were not viewed negatively.
+I know the Massachusetts Society for the

 Prevention of Cruelty to Animals (MSPCA) put a big ban on it in Massachusetts.
 They just had a dog thing up there in Massachusetts and greyhound racing, and they put on such a hype for both of those that I think that this time around they voted down on that.
 (VET)